HelloSign vs DocuSign: The Ultimate Comparison for 2022

-Since it’s such an important service for so many people, we decided to compare two platforms most know for their electronic signatures – HelloSign and DocuSign.
+Since it’s such an important service for so many people, we decided to compare two platforms most known for their electronic signatures – HelloSign vs DocuSign.

 DocuSign makes sure your signed documents are legally binding by including a court-admissable audit trail which is an important feature.
 The platform comes with more than 350 integrations and the pricing starts at $10 per month for a single user.